A blood test is a very common medical test.

 • whether your child has an infection

-• your child’s blood group – this is important if he or she needs an operation or blood transfusion
+• your child’s blood group – this is important if they need an operation or blood transfusion

 The blood test can also find out how well your child’s kidneys are working – this is called the kidney function.
 This is done by estimating or measuring the glomerular filtration rate (GFR), which is the amount of fluid (liquid) that the kidneys filter each minute.
 There are two main methods of measuring GFR in children: a simple blood test or a radioactive tracer.